twexler/kubectl-node_condition/README.md

 kubectl node-condition
 ======================

-`kubectl node-nodition` is a plugin for [`kubectl`](https://kubernetes.io/docs/reference/kubectl/overview/) that simply outputs all Conditions linked to a Node.
+`kubectl node-codition` is a plugin for [`kubectl`](https://kubernetes.io/docs/reference/kubectl/overview/) that simply outputs all Conditions linked to a Node.

 Install
 -------